-Whenever an event like this happens we naturally ask ourselves "what if the 'big one' happened here?"
+Whenever an event like this happens, we naturally ask ourselves "What if the 'big one' happened here?"
 We want to know what the risk is.
 The word 'risk' is used very differently by members of the public and engineers.
 When a parent says 'That's risky' and stops a child climbing too high in a tree, the word 'risk' is used as a synonym for 'dangerous'.
-Engineers use the word 'risk' in a much more objective way as they analyse all the variables, as we explain below.
+Engineers use the word 'risk' in a much more objective way as they analyse all the variables.